 Going back to SEO, if you just put SEO into a search field, you’ll get a result that looks something like this:

 At the top is a bunch of ads (BTW: I am sure they are expensive).
 Then you have a block of information that Google has aggregated about the topic of SEO.
-Below that Videos and more aggregated text then down to what we are looking for, “People also ask”.
+Below that Videos and more aggregated text then down to what we are looking for, “People also ask.”
 That box contains a plethora of topics you can write about because people are interested in those topics.

-When you click on that link it will take you to a search results page based on that question and in this case, “What is the SEO in marketing?”.
+When you click on that link, it will take you to a search results page based on that question, and in this case, “What is the SEO in marketing?”.

 When you click on that link, the search results page doesn’t have ads at the top nor videos.
-It starts with the answer to the question and then as you scroll down, other articles based on that topic.
+It starts with the answer to the question, and then as you scroll down, other articles based on that topic.

 Just sitting down and writing something is perfectly fine.
 My recommendation for getting started with content creation is to implement a little bit of strategy with your writing.
 Going back to Google’s algorithm, even though you write about a topic and follow the first two steps, there is no guarantee that it will rank on the first page of results.
-If your plan is to appear on the first page, you have to strategize your approach.
+If you plan to appear on the first page, you have to strategize your approach.

 As far as the content, remember that writing strictly for SEO doesn’t make for an interesting article.
 You are still writing for your audience.
 That doesn’t mean you can’t sprinkle in a little bit of SEO along the way.
 Typically, you want to include the phrase you are optimizing for one or two times per 300 words.
 There are tools out there that can help you with optimizing your text.
 One is by SEMRush called SEO Writing Assistant.
-This one is a bit pricey but it does a great job of giving you tips and suggestions based on the phrase or question for which you are optimizing.
+This one is a bit pricey, but it does a great job of giving you tips and suggestions based on the phrase or question for which you are optimizing.
 Another tool, if you are using WordPress for your website, is a plugin called Yoast.
 Yoast has a free version that will analyze your article and make recommendations.
-Both are very useful if your aim is to rank highly in the search.
+Both are very useful if you aim to rank highly in the search.